maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     .. method:: set_parent (parent)

         Send a message to the window manager setting the parent window for the remote texture.
-Parenting an actor will not affect the X window that the HildonRemoteTexture represents, but it's off-screen bitmap as it is handled by the compositing window manager.
+Parenting an actor will not affect the X window that the RemoteTexture represents, but it's off-screen bitmap as it is handled by the compositing window manager.

         Parenting an remote texture will affect its visibility as set by the :meth:`GtkWidget.show` , :meth:`GtkWidget.hide` and `hildon_remote_texture_set_show() <hildon-remote-texture-set-show>`_ .
 The remote texture will only be visible when the top-level window it is parented is visible.